rh-ecosystem-edge/recert/README.md

 The motivation for creating this tool was the effort to allow users to install a SNO cluster once in a lab, then copy its disk image for immediate deployment in many different sites.
-By running the tool during the first boot of the host, the new cluster will thus have its own independent secret keys that are separate from other clusters deployed in the same manner.
+By running the tool during the first boot of a host from said image, the new cluster will then have its own independent secret keys that are separate from other clusters deployed in the same manner.

 # TODO